DeogenesMaranan/DeogenesMaranan/README.md

 <h3 align="center">A passionate a BSCS student aspiring to be a Computer Scientist 📊💻.
 Passionate about using technology to drive positive change 🚀.
 Let's connect and explore the world of computing together!</h3>

 # 💫 About Me:
-🔭 I’m currently working on my University own CTF challenge<br>🤝 I’m looking for help with creating learning modules for CTFs<br>🌱 I’m currently learning Cyber Security and Competitive Programming<br>💬 Ask me about Cyber Security<br>⚡ Fun fact I can teach Cyber Security while being bad at it
+🔭 I’m currently interested for artificial intelligence <br>🤝 I’m looking for an internship opportunity<br>🌱I’m currently refreshing what I learned through the years<br>💬 Ask me about Competitive Programming <br>⚡ Fun fact: I really love C#

 ## 🌐 Socials: